knjcode/sco/README.md

 ## Supported specifications

-For further details, see [knjcode/string-codec](https://github.com/knjcode/string-codec)
+For further details, see [string-codec]

 ### encoder